ductran963/employeeDBTracker/README.md

 #### Functionality

 The functionality is to create a database with multiple columns and know how to select values or columns from each table.
-Also we can input values dynamically or deleting values dynamicall so that everytime we update something we dont have to do that for every single row on the table.
+Also we can input values dynamically or deleting values dynamically so that everytime we update tables we dont have to do that for every single row on the each table.

 #### Testing on Node.js